Dániel Gazdag: 2021

+2022

-During the 2022 season, Gazdag recorded goal-scoring streaks of four consecutive matches on two occasions, and a five-match streak once.
-Included in that five-match streak was his first career hat trick in the Union’s match against the Colorado Rapids on 27 August.
-He scored his second hat trick of the season in a match on the last game of the regular season against Toronto FC.
+During the 2022 season, one which Gazdag stated was "the best season in my career", he played as the number ten in a 4–4–2 diamond.
+On 22 May, he scored a goal via a bicycle kick against the Portland Timbers.
+He recorded goal-scoring streaks in four consecutive matches on two occasions, and a five-match scoring streak once.
+Included in that five-match streak was a hat-trick in the Union’s match against the Colorado Rapids on 27 August.
+He scored his second hat-trick of the season in a match on the last game of the regular season against Toronto FC.
 He started all 38 matches across all competitions, scoring 24 goals, including one in the 2022 MLS Cup final, which his team ultimately lost.
+At the conclusion of the season, Gazdag was named to the MLS Best XI.

+2023

+During the 2023 offseason, Gazdag signed a contract extension with the Union.
+On the first match of the 2023 season, Gazdag scored a brace in a 4–1 victory against the Columbus Crew, with both goals coming via penalty kick.
+He notched two more braces throughout the season, one against the New England Revolution on 20 May, and one against Nashville SC on 12 July.
+During the 2023 Leagues Cup, Gazdag scored in the first match versus Club Tijuana, and scored a hat-trick against Querétaro the following match.
+After the Union's third place finish in the Leagues Cup tournament, Gazdag scored in the first match following the resumption of league play against D.C.
+United on 26 August.
+On 4 October, Gazdag scored a goal via a bicycle kick and assisted once in a 3–2 win against Atlanta United.

+2024

 On 30 April 2024, he became the club's all-time leading goal scorer with his 57th goal across all competitions.
 He scored a hat trick on 20 July in a win at home against Nashville SC.